 Going in with a vague idea is the fastest way for a Facebook ad to fail.
 Before you go near the ad set up, set clear goals.
 What do you want this ad to achieve?
 What current marketing goals is it supporting?
 Is it uniquely aimed at a specific audience?

 Once you know what you want to achieve, you can pick the right type of ad to support your specific objectives.
-The Facebook ad set up menu gives you different options that make it easier to chose the right type of ad for your goals.
+The Facebook ad set up menu gives you different options that make it easier to choose the right type of ad for your goals.

 When it comes to crafting ads, digging in and really getting to know your target audience will serve you better.
 Pull out your ideal customer personas, decide which one you are going to target and craft an ad that will speak directly to them.